Cancer Treatment Center

 St. Peter’s Cancer Treatment Center treats the "whole" person, not just the disease.
 In addition to physicians, nurses, and technologists, other professionals such as social workers, dietitians, physical therapists, home health providers, spiritual practitioners, and hospice professionals are incorporated into patient care.

 The Patient Navigator is a complimentary resource for cancer patients.
-Oncology Nurse Navigator Emily Burton, RN, serves patients of the Cancer Treatment Center as a full-time Patient Navigator.
+Oncology Nurse Navigator Emily Burton, RN-C and Pam Sasser, RN serve patients of the Cancer Treatment Center as full-time Patient Navigators.

 The role of a Patient Navigator is to support patients and families throughout the entire cancer experience; assess the patients’ needs and make referrals to appropriate services and resources; help coordinate care between healthcare providers; advocate for timely delivery of care; and provide information to empower patients to take an active role in their treatment and into recovery.